Tribunal orders United Nations to pay $65,000 to whistleblower

 Wasserstrom, who now works at the U.S. Embassy in Kabul, said he was considering an appeal.

-A spokesman for Ban said that the judgment of the U.N.
+A spokesman for Ban said that the judgement of the U.N.
 Dispute Tribunal would not be final until it was confirmed by the U.N.
 Appeals Tribunal.
-He said the United Nations was examining the judgment to determine whether it would appeal.
+He said the United Nations was examining the judgement to determine whether it would appeal.

 Wasserstrom complained in 2007 to the Ethics Office that he suffered retaliation for reporting alleged misconduct while head of the U.N.
 Office for the Coordination of Oversight of Publicly Owned Enterprises in Kosovo.